milar55/craftedtweet-chrome-extension/README.md

 - **Elegant UI**: Minimalist sepia-themed studio design.
 - **AI Customization**: Set your own "System Prompt" and context length (up to 15k chars).
 - **Tweet Angle Control**: Reframing instructions are the PRIMARY directive—specify your perspective, tone, or angle and the AI will focus the entire tweet around it.
+- **Handle Search**: Lightweight Google-powered search to find X/Twitter handles by name or company.
 - **Secure Posting**: Direct posting to X via OAuth 1.0a.
 - **Smart Extraction**: Automatically pulls core content from any article URL.
 - **Fast Generation**: Press **Enter** in the "Tweet Angle & Perspective" field to generate instantly.